Full list of HMRC tax codes and what they mean

 Tax codes are hardly the most interesting topic of conversation.
 But the short combinations of letters and numbers are key to your finances.

-Worryingly, a recent poll of 3,215 adults that was run by Censuswide on behalf of Killik & Co found almost a third (32%) of people had never checked their tax code.
+Worryingly, a poll of 3,215 adults by the wealth manager Killik & Co found almost a third (32%) of people had never checked their tax code.
 It means they could be paying more to the taxman than they should be.

-Found on important documents, such as your payslip or pension statement, tax codes are vital because they tell you exactly what you’re paying to HM Treasury.
-Very occasionally, they can be wrong, which could leave you with either a big rebate or a hefty tax bill from HMRC.
+Found on important documents, such as your payslip or pension statement, tax codes are vital because they tell you exactly how much you’re paying the government.
+Occasionally, they can be wrong, which could leave you with either a big rebate or a hefty tax bill from HMRC.

 Subscribe to MoneyWeek